 We have granted to the international underwriters a 30-day option to purchase on a pro rata basis up to 1,170,000 additional ADSs at the initial public offering price, less the underwriting discounts and commissions.
 This option may be exercised only to cover any over-allotments of ADSs.
-We have also granted to the Brazilian underwriters an option to purchase a maximum of class A preferred shares to cover over-allotments of class A preferred shares, if any, in the Brazilian offering.
+We have also granted to the Brazilian underwriters an option to purchase a maximum of 585,000,000 class A preferred shares to cover over-allotments of class A preferred shares, if any, in the Brazilian offering.
+The Brazilian underwriters have, on the date of this prospectus, exercised that option in full, with delivery of those additional class A preferred shares to be made on or about September 28, 2004.

-The international underwriters propose to offer the ADSs initially at the public offering price on the cover page of this prospectus and to international selling group members, if any, at that price less a concession of US\$ per ADS.
-The international underwriters and selling group members may allow a discount of US\$ per ADS on sales to other broker-dealers.
+The international underwriters propose to offer the ADSs initially at the public offering price on the cover page of this prospectus and to certain broker-dealers at that price less a concession of US\$0.5649 per ADS.
+The international underwriters and such broker-dealers may allow a discount of US\$0.10 per ADS on sales to other broker-dealers.
 After the international initial public offering, the public offering price and concession and discount to broker-dealers may be changed by the representatives.

-The following table summarizes the compensation and estimated expenses that payable by us in connection with the international offering:
+The following table summarizes the compensation in the international offering and estimated expenses in the global offering that are payable by us:

-Per ADS Total Without With Without With Over-allotment Over-allotment Over-allotment Over-allotment Underwriting discounts and commissions paid by us Expenses payable by us US\$ US\$ US\$ US\$ US\$0.24 US\$0.20 US\$2,756,924 US\$2,756,924
+Per r ADS Total Without With Without With Over-allotment Over-allotment(1) Over-allotment Over-allotment(1) Underwriting discounts and commissions paid by us Expenses payable by us US\$ 0.9415 US\$ 0.9415 US\$7,343,856 US\$8,445,434 US\$ 0.26 US\$ 0.24 US\$3,168,924 US\$3,168,924